mikeyim337/lireddit_server/README.md

 # reddit_clone

-This is a server for reddit-like app.
+This is a server for the reddit-like app.

 Typescript, GraphQL, TypeORM, PostgreSQL